 Woodruff is a very small city located in the state of South Carolina.
-With a population of 4,129 people and two constituent neighborhoods, Woodruff is the 90th largest community in South Carolina.
+With a population of 4,418 people and two constituent neighborhoods, Woodruff is the 90th largest community in South Carolina.
 Much of the housing stock in Woodruff was built prior to World War II, making it one of the older and more historic cities in the country.

-When you are in Woodruff, you'll notice that it is more blue-collar than most other communities in America.
-37.42% of Woodruff’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Woodruff is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Woodruff who work in food service (13.32%), office and administrative support (12.53%), and healthcare suport services (8.53%).
+Woodruff is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Woodruff is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Woodruff who work in office and administrative support (17.13%), maintenance occupations (10.99%), and healthcare suport services (6.72%).

-Woodruff is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Woodruff does not have a public transit system used by locals to get to and from work.

 Woodruff is an extremely ethnically-diverse city.
 The people who call Woodruff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodruff residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Woodruff include Italian, English, German, and European.
+Important ancestries of people in Woodruff include Irish, European, Italian, English, and Scots-Irish.

 The most common language spoken in Woodruff is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Italian.